facebookarchive/augmented-traffic-control/Setup.md

 Although not strictly required, use of a [virtualenv](https://virtualenv.pypa.io/en/latest/) is recommended.

-To setup a new virtualenv:
+To setup a new virtualenv in `~/atc/venv`:

 ```shell
 mkdir -p ~/atc
 virtualenv ~/atc/venv
 source ~/atc/venv/bin/activate
 ```

+On production environments, you probably want to put your atc installation somewhere besides `~/atc`.

 ATC Daemon
 --------